-While you may want to order all new furniture or call a contractor and have major remodeling done if need be, but often the hidden expenses of moving means your budget is lean and big changes will have to wait.
+While you may want to order all new furniture or call a contractor and have major remodeling done, it can be a hit to the budget.
+Often the hidden expenses of moving mean your wallet is lean and big changes will have to wait.
 However, there are options.
 Don’t let low energy or funds get you down or hold you back!

 Baskets are a great way to create a focal point while cutting out the clutter.
-You can look for odd sized wicker containers at resale and thrift stores and refresh them with soapy water before spray painting, or purchase matching canvas or plastic baskets.
+You can look for odd-sized wicker containers at resale and thrift stores.
+Give them a refresh with soapy water before spray painting, or purchase matching canvas or plastic baskets.

 Sheets for Slipcovers

 Look for matching or coordinated flat sheets and drape them over your tired pieces.
 Add cloth ribbons around the armrests, legs and other areas to hold the covers in place.

 Mirrors can add depth to a narrow room or create a focal point over a fireplace.
-When searching for a mirror, look for them at yard sales and ignore the frame if it clashes with your taste.
+When searching for a mirror, look for them at yard sales!
+Ignore the frame if it clashes with your taste.

-Think about adding it a chair rail, boxing in an accent area or framing a collection of odd-sized mirrors to turn them into a matched set.
+Think about adding in a chair rail, boxing in an accent area or framing a collection of odd-sized mirrors to turn them into a matched set.
 Check out the wide selection of moldings at a lumber store and let your imagination run wild!

 There are plenty of things you can do outside your home to give it a makeover as well, and one of the easiest ways to begin the restoration process is with exterior paint.
-While you might not be ready to change the color of your entire house.
+You might not be ready to change the color of your entire house.

-Landscaping is to the outside of your home what furniture is to the inside.
+Landscaping is to the outside of your home, what furniture is to the inside.
 It’s a way to show off your personal taste.
 Trim back trees and bushes, and consider adding a bed of perennial flowers to add a splash of color in the spring and summer.

 Patios and Decks

 New doors, whether it be a front door or a garage door, can give your home a fresh, updated look, too.
 Just like picturing a new paint color, you can go online to get an idea of how a new door style might look.

 Outdoor lighting will show off your hard renovation work, and with solar lights available in a wide variety of sizes and styles, you can quickly and easily transform your space.
 Use solar lights along walkways and in flowerbeds to showcase the best features of your home and entertainment area.

 You don’t have to put a lot of energy and money into renovating your new home.
-The key is to utilize savings wherever possible and to take advantage of do-it-yourself website ideas and virtual project visualizers.
+The key is to use savings wherever possible and to take advantage of do-it-yourself website ideas and virtual project visualizers.